DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/visas-for-non-uk-trainees.md

 * [have enough money to support yourself and pay for your course](https://www.gov.uk/student-visa/money)
 * [meet certain standards in speaking, reading, writing and understanding English](https://www.gov.uk/student-visa/knowledge-of-english)

+### How a teacher training bursary or scholarship can help with your student visa application

+If you are training to teach physics or languages, you may be eligible for a [bursary or scholarship](/non-uk-teachers/fees-and-funding-for-non-uk-trainees/#financial-support-for-non-uk-trainee-languages-and-physics-teachers).
+Bursaries and scholarships are tax-free payments which you do not have to pay back.
+You can use them in your student visa application as proof that you have enough money to support yourself.

+Your training provider should confirm that you will receive a bursary or scholarship when they offer you a training place and send you your confirmation of acceptance for studies (CAS) reference number.
+They should also give you documentary proof of your bursary or scholarship, which you may be asked to include in your visa application.

 If you are successful in applying for a student visa, [your partner and children may also be able to apply to come to the UK with you](https://www.gov.uk/student-visa/family-members).

 <p class="call-to-action__action">